d8corp/mazzard/README.md

 test.testField = 'test'
 // nothing happens
 ```
-Also, you may stop it with that mazzard returns
+Also, you may stop it with that mazzard returns.
 ```javascript
 const stop = mazzard(() => {})
 stop()
 ```
-If you set the same value which a field have then reaction will not be called
+If you set the same value which a field have then reaction will not be called.
 ```javascript
 const test = mazzard({})